monmima/main-aide-memoire/zzzz-notes/laravel/inertia.md

 		php artisan migrate

-## Setting up the database

 - Open a Terminal window:

-		php artisan make:model Message -mc
+		php artisan make:model Message -mc --resource

+- The --resource flag pre-generates your functions in the controller (create, destroy, etc.).
 - Go to /app/Models/Message.php.
-- Under "use HasFactory;" add this:
+- Under "use HasFactory;" add this (to list the attributes **you want** to be fillable):

 		protected $fillable = ['text'];

+- Alternatively, you could use this (to list the attributes **you don't want** to be fillable):

+		protected $guarded = [
+			'id',
+		];

 - Go to  /database/migrations/[messages-table].
 - Find "$table->id();".